dgparent/Second-Brain-Foundation/docs/05-research/technology-research/open-source-research.md

   - Obsidian is great but manual organization is tedious
   - Don't trust cloud AI with personal notes
   - Want AI help but need local option
-- No clear solution exists - people cobbling together plugins
+- No clear solution exists - people cobbling together modules

 **"Has anyone built a system that organizes notes automatically?"**
 - Discussions about using Claude/ChatGPT to organize notes